SiwarGamdou/MedicareAI/README.md

 ## Overview

-This project was part of a competetion where we pitched the idea.
+This project was part of a competition where we pitched the idea.
 MedicareAI was created using Flutter and Firebase and for the chatbot we used Gemini API.